IceBoy - Game Boy clone and research

 Skip write to 0xff50 register before leaving boot ROM

-Of course I wanted to experiment on the boot ROM skip like everybody else did already.
+Of course, I wanted to experiment on the boot ROM skip like everybody else did already.
 I found out which single clock tick needs to be shortened for the CPU to make a deterministic jump to one specific address.

-Weird DMG-CPU Reset Behaviour
+Weird DMG-CPU Reset Behavior

 I discovered that some state of the clock generation logic inside the DMG-CPU B chip is not properly reset, which is actually measurable from outside the chip.